MaterialFoundry/MaterialDeck/docs/gettingStarted/installation.md

 3. Link your Patreon account at the bottom of the page if you haven't already
 4. Verify that Material Deck shows up under your [subscriptions](https://foundryvtt.com/me/subscriptions).
 If it doesn't appear as expected under the "Subscribed Content" page of your user profile, you may need to Refresh your Patreon link

-!!! tip "Apple In-App Subscriptions"
-    Apple requires a 30% app store fee for any purchases made through app store apps, which includes subscriptions like on Patreon.
-In reality, this means a price increase of around 43% (see [here](https://support.patreon.com/hc/en-us/articles/27991664769677-How-iOS-in-app-purchases-work-on-Patreon) for more info).
-Unless you want to sponsor Apple, I highly suggest not using the Patreon app to subscribe.
-Use a browser or non-iOS device instead.

 ## Module
 <div class="imgContainer"><img src="../../img/misc/enablePopup.png"></div>